mauveferret/ISInCa/docs/energy_spectra_distortions.md

 to restore "the true" energy spectrum with the measured one and the hardware function.
 However, it might be tricky for a number of reasons.
 The description of the way for reconstruction of energy spectra is given in [[3](https://doi.org/10.1134/S1063785010050196)].
-In some ways this procedure can be simplified to the normalization of the spectra on the energy in every dot(?)
+In some ways this procedure can be simplified to the normalization of the spectra on the energy in every point [[4](https://doi.org/10.1016/C2009-0-07296-1)].

+ Thus, ISInCa module, which is responsible for generating energy spectra can be imagined as virtual
-We can imagine this virtual energyanalyzer as an array of channels, each of those is associated with some range of measurable energies.
+ energyanalyzer: an array of channels, each of those is associated with some range of measurable energies.
  Let's think for the simplicity that the channels are equally distributed, in other words, the distance between the centers of the energy channels is constant.
+This is quite typical for real analyzers.
  Let's refer to it as to Estep [eV].
 So, if the maximum energy of the ions of interest is E0, the number of channels would be E0/Estep.
 Meanwhile, the energy width of the channels do not have to be equal.
 Let's refer to it as to dE [eV].
 We can distinguish several modes of such analyzer.